Revealed preferences for dynamically inconsistent models: Introduction

 When turning to the model of abstract choice in Section~\ref{sec:generalmodel}, we follow the tradition in \cite{arrow1959rational} of pursuing the general empirical content of rational choice, aside from the specific structure of consumer choice in Euclidean consumption spaces and Walrasian budgets.
 The closest work to ours in this setting is \cite{ray2001game} and \cite{bossertsprumont}, who consider the testable implications of game-theoretic models of dynamic choice (in a sense, following up on \cite{mcgarvey1953theorem}, who studies binary voting trees). \cite{ray2001game} characterize the testable implications of subgame-perfect Nash equilibrium when all subgames of a given extensive form game are observed, which essentially means that ``planned" (off-path) choices are observed. \cite{bossertsprumont} characterize the testable implications (and lack thereof) for choice that is the outcome of an unobserved dynamic strategic interaction (see also the extension by \cite{REHBECK2014207}).
 In our model, in contrast, the extensive-form game in question is observable and fixed by the dynamic multiple-self interaction we have described in the introduction.
-What is not observed in our model are the agents' off-path choices.\footnote{The literature on revealed preference and game theoretic models is reviewed in \cite{chambers2016revealed}.}
+What is not observed in our model are the agents' off-path choices.\footnote{The literature on revealed preference and game theoretic models is reviewed in \cite{chambers2016revealed}.} Finally, we should mention \cite{manzinimariotti2007} who characterize a model of sequential choice but restricted to the same choice problem.
+This means that they do not face the same equilibrium questions that are present in our model.

 The work of \cite{echenique2020testable} characterizes the testable implications of several different models of intertemporal choice, including quasi-hyperbolic discounting with a concave utility function.
 Their work, however, is restricted to a single planned choice made in the first period of choice.
 Our paper instead considers on-path choices, when plans are not observable.